-For more information on our employee performance, explore our full range of HR dashboard examples.
+For more on this topic, explore our full range of HR dashboard examples.

 5. Support Team Performance Dashboard

-Another crucial part of a successful business is the support team.
-That’s why a complete Zendesk dashboard will provide you with invaluable data on your team’s performance and give you instant insights and ideas on how to improve.
+Another crucial part of a successful company is the support team.
+That’s why a complete Zendesk dashboard will provide you with invaluable data on your team’s progress and give you instant insights and ideas on how to improve.

 **click to enlarge**

-It is not a secret that customer service is the face of the company that needs to have a top-notch performance to be able to deliver results, ensure efficiency in utilizing call center KPIs that will, ultimately, increase profits.
+It is not a secret that customer service is the face of the company that needs top-notch capabilities to deliver results and ensure efficiency in utilizing call center KPIs that will, ultimately, increase profits.
 We can see in our example the first contact resolution rate that needs to be closely monitored alongside the average resolution and occupancy rate to see how they correlate and influence customer satisfaction.
-On the right side, we can see the top performing agents, an important indicator to see how your employees perform regarding the ticket status.
-When you identify these agents, you can also ask for additional education for each member of your department to see how to improve and implement their knowledge.
+On the right side, we can see the top-performing agents, an important indicator to see how your employees perform regarding the ticket status.
+When you identify these agents, you can also ask for additional education for each department member to see how to improve and implement their knowledge.